 Although there is consistency between the RMS and SDG estimates of MMR (Figure 29), this is mainly because the same method and similar data were used for these estimates.
-In truth, as pointed out by Dorrington and Bradshaw (2015), there is a great deal of uncertainty surrounding the estimates of this indicator, and not all of it is random, as reflected by the three quite different estimates (not shown) produced by IHME (Hogan et al 2010, Lozano et al 2011 and Kassebaum et al 2014, IHME 2015) prior to the latest, and different yet again, GBD 2017 (IHME 2018) estimate and the quite different estimates produced by MMEIG (WHO et al 2012 & 2014) (not shown) and the most recent estimate (MMEIG 2016).
-The latest, GBD 2017 estimates from IHME (2018) peak earlier than the RMS estimates and then fall to be implausibly8 low after 2011.
-However, the fact that the RMS estimates lie comfortably in the cloud of uncertainty suggests that they are at least as reliable as any of the estimates shown in Figure 29.
-Surely, they are more sensible than estimates that suggest that HIV/AIDS had no impact on maternal mortality or estimates that suggest the ratio peaked several years before adult mortality rates peaked because of HIV/AIDS.
+In truth, as pointed out by Dorrington and Bradshaw (2015), there is a great deal of uncertainty surrounding the estimates of this indicator, and not all of it is random, as reflected by the four quite different estimates (not shown) produced by IHME (Hogan et al 2010, Lozano et al 2011, and Kassebaum et al 2014, IHME 2015) prior to the latest, and different yet again, to the GBD 2017 (IHME 2018) estimate and the quite different estimates from IHME (2019) peak earlier than the RMS estimates and although not as low as their previous estimates, which fell to be implausibly low after 2011, shows an implausible increase in the rate after 2017.
+However, the fact that the RMS estimates lie comfortably in the cloud of uncertainty suggests that they, even given the possible underestimate for 2016 and 2017 are at least as reliable as any of the estimates shown in Figure 29.
+Surely, they are more sensible than estimates that suggest that HIV/AIDS had little or no impact on maternal mortality or estimates that suggest the ratio peaked several years before adult mortality rates peaked because of HIV/AIDS.

-8 Implausible because they imply negative MMR for births outside the public facilities.
+&lt;sup>9 Implausible because they imply negative MMR for births outside the public facilities.